hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/paseos.jpg" alt="Paseos Bongos" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>If you're into greasy, amazing sandwiches, then <a href="https://www.paseorestaurants.com/paseo-fremont" target="_blank">Paseo's</a> in Fremont is a must-stop.
-Load up on napkins and dive into the Caribbean deliciousness like there's no tomorrow.
+			<p>If you're into greasy, amazing Caribbean sandwiches, then [Paseo's](https://www.paseorestaurants.com/) in Fremont is a must-stop.
+Load up on napkins and dive into the deliciousness like there's no tomorrow.
 And if that's not enough, check out [Bongos](http://www.bongosseattle.com/), on Aurora, by Greenlake.
 It's a gas station converted into a beach.
 They have indoor seating too.
 And beer.</p>
 		</div>
 	</div>
 </div>